jgutierrezCSU/JobAddFinder/README.md

 Code details: <br>
 Scripts prompts user if they want to manually login.
 If yes: <br>
 then script will use login details from a localcred.py file to login <br>
-After running script the first time user should choose no for the log in options, <br>
+**After running script the first time user should choose no for the log in options (preventing repetitive logins and avoiding detection)**, <br>
 doing this will load cookies from previous ranned script and load them to browser. <br>
 <br>
 Distance" input: allows the user to input a distance in kilometers,if none,the code sets the distance to a default value of 8 km radius<br>